 Not only is this hobby entertaining, but it can also be practical.
 The question is just what should be thought of before embarking on flying?
 We’ll help you get started!
 In this post, you will get help choosing your drone for your needs but also tips on what to think about on your first flight.

 Which drone should you choose?

-Before investing in a drone, it’s smart to think a little about what you want to use it for.
-This is a big difference from one drone to another.
+Before investing in a drone, it’s smart to think about what you want to use it for and how you plan to use it.
+This varies greatly between one drone to another.
 The most expensive is not always the best to meet your particular needs.
 You can roughly divide drones into four categories: